uinix-js/uinix-theme/readme.md

 ### HTML elements

 The `htmlElements` structure is not involved with the `Theme` definition, but it provides a static source of truth on how theme values are applied on HTML elements.
-This can be useful when applied on staic global stylesheets.
+This can be useful when using with static global stylesheets.

 The keys of `htmlElements` should be valid HTML element names, and the values should be objects conforming to typical CSS style defintions.
 A useful feature is to assign the key of theme values instead of hardcoded CSS values to the element styles.